Extended Regularized Dual Averaging Methods for Stochastic Optimization: Notation and Setup

 \section{Notation and Setup}

 In this section, we introduce the basic setting and notation that we will use.
+This section is essentially a review of the basics of mirror descent \cite{nemirovski2004prox} and is a common framework for subgradient methods in convex optimization \cite{bubeck2015convex}.
+We refer to \cite{rockafellar2015convex} for the basic notions of relative interior, lower semi-continuity, and subgradients of convex functions.

-We are interested in first-order methods for optimizing convex functions $f$ on a convex subset $A\subset V$ of a vector space $V$, of which solving positive semidefinite linear systems is a special case.
-A universal issue, which applies to all first-order methods, including gradient descent, subgradient descent, accelerated gradient descent, and conjugate gradient, is that gradients and subgradients of the objectives lie naturally in the dual space $V^*$, i.e.
+We are interested in first-order methods for optimizing convex functions $f$ on a closed convex subset $A\subset V$ of a Banach space $V$.
+A universal issue, which applies to all first-order methods, including gradient descent, subgradient descent, accelerated gradient descent, and conjugate gradient, is that gradients and subgradients of the objective lie naturally in the dual space $V^*$, i.e.

-Consequently, we must introduce a correspondence between $A$ and the dual space $V^*$ on which we will base our method.
-This is often done (sometimes implicitly) through the introduction of an inner product, which is equivalent to a positive definite linear map $V^*\rightarrow V$.
-In fact, choosing an appropriate inner product, or equivalently an appropriate linear map between the tangent and dual tangent space, is known as preconditioning in scientific computing.

-For non-linear convex problems, the correspondence between $A$ and $V^*$ is often chosen to be non-linear, in contrast to methods for solving linear systems.
-In this case we take a correspondence which is given by the gradient of a differentiable, strongly convex function $\phi:A\rightarrow V^*$, called a mirror function (see \cite{bubeck2015convex,nemirovski2004prox,beck2003mirror,nemirovsky1983problem}).
-Precisely, we fix a norm $\|\cdot\|_V$ on $V$, assume that $A\subset V$ is a closed, convex subset, and require that $\phi:A\rightarrow \mathbb{R}$ be strongly convex with parameter $\sigma$, i.e.

-Additionally, $\phi$ must be differentiable on the interior of $A$ (which we denote $A^{\mathrm{o}}$), and $\nabla\phi$ must map the interior of $A$ surjectively (and injectively due to the strong convexity) onto $V^*$, the dual of $V$.